The UEFA Futsal Cup comprises three group stages and a four-team final tournament.

 The 10,700-capacity Pabellón Príncipe Felipe in Zaragoza will host the UEFA Futsal Cup finals in April.

 The decision was made by the UEFA Executive Committee, meeting in Nyon on Wednesday.
-In the knockout event on 19 or 20 and 21 or 22 April, there will be two Spanish contenders for the first time since 2006/07, with holders Inter FS and two-time winners Barcelona to be joined by last season's runners-up Sporting CP and Hungary's first semi-finalists Győr.
-The draw date is to be confirmed.
+In the knockout event on 20 and 22 April, there will be two Spanish contenders for the first time since 2006/07, with holders Inter FS and two-time winners Barcelona to be joined by last season's runners-up Sporting CP and Hungary's first semi-finalists Győr.
+The draw is at Camp Nu at half-time of Barcelona v Chelsea on 14 March.

 The Pabellón Príncipe Felipe was the venue for the LNFS Spanish Futsal Cup finals in 1991, 1993 and 2006.
 It opened in 1990 and is the home of basketball's Basket Zaragoza.